Crafting Analytical Rubrics For Higher Education

 - Rubrics encourage critical thinking and develop higher-order thinking skills

-- Encourage fair grading and reduce student disputes
+- Encourage fair grading with assessment criteria and reduce student disputes

 1. Types of Performances to Assess With Rubrics

-Depending on your curriculum goals, rubrics are a great tool when subjective student performance is the focus of the learning outcome .
+Depending on your curriculum goals and different criteria using rubrics are a great tool when subjective student performance is the focus of the learning outcome .
 Subjecting reading, analysis and writing assignments are perfect for rubric-based assessments to ascertain levels of achievement and provide specific feedback.

 If an activity has an objectively correct answer, rubrics can also be used where responses can be evaluated on performance quality, problem solving skills, thought-process in addition to correctness.

-The two most common types of rubric assessments are analytical, where each criterion / dimension trait is assessed separately or holistic, where all criteria are assessed simultaneously.
+The two most common types of rubric assessments are analytical rubrics, where each criterion / dimension trait is assessed separately or holistic rubrics, where different criteria are assessed simultaneously.
 Below is a more detailed explanation on the two types of rubrics.

 The best courses for analytical rubrics are geared towards STEM education.
 By focusing on each criterion, instructions are clearly defined one at a time and it is easier for students to assess from.
 Analytical rubric assessment is a great way to gauge where improvement is needed for future years in order to track student progress .